February 9, 2023

 2. Efficient and transparent hiring process

 At Puck, our mission is to make hiring more human.
 We believe that people and their stories should be at the center of your employer brand strategy.
-We interview team leaders and produce mini-podcasts that can be shared on social media or directly on the company’s job pages.
+Ask us how we can help you find your people below.